 20 interesting facts about Argentina

-Interesting facts about Argentina, from the greatest creature lived on Earth to the first person who was born in Antarctic
+Interesting facts about Argentina, from the largest creature to have lived on Earth to the first person born in Antarctica

-I visited Argentina for the first time in 2015 as part of our one -year trip around the world.
-Technically speaking, we visited the country three times within a few weeks due to quirks on our travel route (when we have entered and extended to neighboring countries).
+I visited Argentina for the first time in 2015 as part of our year-long trip around the world.
+Technically, due to quirks in our itinerary, we visited the country three times in a matter of weeks (as we traveled in and out of neighboring countries).

-This trip brought some miracles with it - including Perito Moreno and Tierra del Fuego - and disappointments; Cerro Torre, which I had been waiting for for a long time, was completely wrapped in clouds.
+This journey brought with it some wonders – including Perito Moreno and Tierra del Fuego – as well as disappointments; Cerro Torre, which I had been waiting for for a long time, was completely covered in clouds.

-Almost five years later I visited her again without Kia and with another goal in mind: to climb the Aconcagua, my third of the seven summits.
+Almost five years later, I visited again, this time without Kia and with a different goal in mind: to climb Aconcagua, my third of the seven peaks.

-I am happy to be able to tell you that I made it to the top of this grueling mountain.
-I took many interesting facts about Argentina.
-Here I share the best of you.
+I'm happy to report that I made it to the top of this grueling mountain.
+I picked up a lot of interesting facts about Argentina.
+Here I share the best of them.

 interesting facts about Argentina